jounijoh/jounijoh/README.md

 #### My Homepage repository:  https://github.com/jounijoh/homepage
 - My personal homepage to showcase film photographity (only my own for now)
 - Works also as portfolio project for my growing development skills
+- working on this on my free time when I can